Last Updated on

 - 1 medium-sized shallot minced

-- 2 medium-sized jalapeño peppers, minced, half of the ribs and seeds removed
+- 2 medium-sized jalapeño peppers, minced, ribs and seeds removed

 - 1/2 teaspoon chili powder

 - 3 ounces cooked Asian-style noodles, such as hokkien

 - sliced chili pepper

 - sprouts of your choice, I used mung bean sprouts here

 - Heat the oil in a pot until shimmering.